frederickbyte/portfolio/content/blog/philosophic-framework/index.md

 Politics: Laissez-fair capitalism, free of any regulations

-Please remember that no matter how violent and anarchic the world may seem, things can always get better.
+Remember that no matter how violent and anarchic the world may seem, things can always get better.
 It will take some time - but the right ideas always win out in the end.
 We have reality on our side.